VukIG/Cancer-Detection-App/README.md

-# Skin Cancer Recognition App
+# Cancer Detection App 📸💻

-## Overview
+## Project Overview

-Welcome to the Skin Cancer Recognition App!
-This mobile application is built using React Native and TensorFlow.js to assist users in recognizing skin nevi and providing feedback on whether the detected tumor is benign or malignant.
+Welcome to my most exciting computer science project! 🚀 I've developed a Cancer Detection App using React Native for the frontend and TensorFlow, NumPy, and Python for the backend.
+The app empowers users to check if a naevus (mole) is benign or malignant.

 ## Features

-- **Camera Integration:** Easily capture images of skin nevi using the device's camera.
+- 📷 **Camera Integration:** Capture photos directly from your phone's camera.
+- 🔄 **Real-time Detection:** Instantly send the photo to the TensorFlow model for analysis.

-- **Machine Learning Recognition:** Utilizes TensorFlow.js to analyze captured images and identify patterns associated with benign or malignant tumors.
+- 🤖 **Machine Learning Magic:** Utilizing TensorFlow, NumPy, and Python to distinguish between benign and malignant moles.

-- **Feedback System:** Provides real-time feedback on the nature of the detected tumor, indicating whether it is likely to be benign or malignant.

-## How it Works
+## How It Works

-1. **Capture Image:** Open the app and use the integrated camera to capture a clear image of the skin nevus.

-2. **Image Analysis:** TensorFlow.js processes the captured image, extracting relevant features for analysis.
+1. 📱 **User Permission:** The app prompts the user for camera permissions.
+2. 📸 **Capture Photo:** Users can take a photo of the naevus they want to analyze.
+3. 🚀 **Model Processing:** The app sends the photo to the TensorFlow model for analysis.

-3. **Recognition:** The app's machine learning model evaluates the image, providing feedback on whether the tumor is likely to be benign or malignant.
+4. 🩺 **Diagnosis Result:** The model processes the image and provides feedback on whether the naevus is benign or malignant.

-4. **User Feedback:** Receive instant feedback on the nature of the skin nevus, helping users make informed decisions about seeking medical advice.
+## Technologies Used
+- ⚛️ **React Native:** For the frontend development.
+- 🧠 **TensorFlow:** Powering the machine learning model.
+- 🐍 **Python:** Backend development and model training.
+- 📊 **NumPy:** Handling numerical operations efficiently.
+- 📷 **Camera Permissions:** Leveraging the device's camera for photo capture.

+## Training Data
+- 📊 **Kaggle Dataset:** The model has been trained on a curated dataset from Kaggle, ensuring robust and accurate predictions.

+## Future Enhancements
+- 🌐 **Web Deployment:** I am considering deploying the app on the web for broader accessibility.
+- 🌈 **Improved UX/UI:** I plan to enhance the user interface with nativewind.

+## Acknowledgments
+A big shoutout to the open-source community and the incredible tools and libraries that made this project possible. 🎉

+Happy Coding! 🚀👩‍💻👨‍💻

 ## Requirements